zolantris/ValheimMods/src/ValheimRAFT/docs/ValheimRAFT_AutoDoc.md

 - Description: Allows toggling the reload audio.
 Unstable b/c it does not sound great when many of these are fired together.
 - Default Value: False

+### Cannon_FireVelocity
+- Description: Allows setting cannon firing velocity
+- Default Value: 90

 ### Cannon_FiringDelayPerCannon
-- Description: Allows setting cannon firing delays.
+- Description: Allows customizing cannon firing delays.
 This makes cannons fire in a order.
-- Default Value: 0.01
+- Default Value: 0.1

 ### Cannon_ReloadTime
 - Description: Allows setting cannon reload delays.
 This makes cannons reload longer or shorter.
 Shortest value is 100ms highest is 60seconds